 6.15 Arithmetic Wrap-around Error [FIF]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as wrap-around arithmetic in Ada is limited to modular types.
+With the exception of unsafe programming (see 5.1 General Ada language concepts), the vulnerability as described in ISO/IEC 24772-1 clause 6.16 is not applicable to Ada, as wrap-around arithmetic in Ada is limited to modular types.
 Arithmetic operations on such types use modulo arithmetic, and thus no such operation can create an invalid value of the type.

 For non-modular arithmetic, Ada raises the predefined exception Constraint_Error whenever a wrap-around occurs but implementations are allowed to refrain from doing so when a correct final value is obtained.
 In Ada there is no confusion between logical and arithmetic shifts.